akmamun/live-streaming/README.md

 # Javascript Camera Streaming
 - Stream From WebCam or Mobile Camera
-- Take a Capture From Video
+- Take a Capture From Stream